justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 LIMIT 10;
 ```

-The word `date` is a reserved keyword in Hive (it is an actual data type, like `INT` or `STRING`).
-Wrap the word date in backticks to tell Hive that we are specifically referring to a column name and not the reserved keyword,
+Note: The word `date` is a reserved keyword in Hive (it is an actual data type, like `INT` or `STRING`).
+Wrap the word date in backticks to tell Hive that we are specifically referring to a column name and not the reserved keyword.

 The output should look like the following: